-In the previous parts we managed to receive a satellite signal and bring it to a headend station.
+In the previous parts we described how satellite signals can be received and brought to a headend station.

 80% of the work is done, if only the remaining 20% did not take 80% of the time.

-So, on the input of a headend we gave a signal.
+So let’s consider that a signal is given to the input of a headend.
 The receiver (tuner) is tuned in to the desired frequency / polarization.
 Then the signal goes to the demodulator - a special chip that converts the radio pulses to the digital data for further processing.
 But not every such chip will cope with any type of a signal.
 A support of a complete set of the characteristics is required:

 In our headend stations we use Sony demodulation chips with the following characteristics for satellite signal(terrestial and digital cable signals are also supported) : modulations QPSK, 8PSK, SR 1-45 Msymbol/s for DVB-S2 and 1-62 Msymbol/s for DVB-S, FEC from 1/2 to 9/10, which covers 99,99% of all satellite signal reception requirements.